Skip to main content

 5. Safari

-A hip replacement is a common type of surgery.
-A damaged hip joint is replaced with an artificial one.
-This is known as a prosthesis.
+A hip replacement is a common surgery to replace your damaged hip joint with an artificial one (prosthesis).

-Adults of any age can be considered for a hip replacement.
-Most are carried out on people between the ages of 60 and 80.
+Adults of any age can have a hip replacement.
+Most people that have a hip replacement are between age 60 and 80.

-The most common reason for hip replacement surgery is osteoarthritis.
+The most common reason for hip replacement surgery is osteoarthritis (a condition that causes your joints to become painful and stiff).

 Other conditions that can cause hip joint damage include: